litwellchi/BEV-SAN/README.md

 <img src="assets/BEVSAN.png" width="1000" >

 ## Updates!!
 * 【2023/10/24】 We publish the code base of our work.
-To be finished now.
+Updating soon.
 * 【2023/02/24】 Our work has been accepted by the CVPR2023.
 ## Quick Start
 ### Installation